THE STORY OF CABEL T-B RECORDING

 on a 60 minute tape, which was filled completely.
 The firsts include:

-first broadcast at the movies, first and only recording of all 4 "Cabel
+first broadcast at movie theater, first and only recording of all 4 "Cabel

 T-B brothers" together at the same time (it was rare to even get three),